 Organizational Sciences and Communication

-The communication and organizational sciences majors are offered by the Department of Organizational Sciences and Communication.
 Students are accepted as communication majors through a selective application process.
-Applications are not accepted from students with more than 75 credit hours.
-A student may apply no more than twice to the major.
-Expectations for admission include a GPA of 3.0 and completion of, or current enrollment in, one of three courses: COMM 1025 Introduction to Communication Studies, COMM 1040 Public Communication, or COMM 1041 Interpersonal Communication.
+Applications are accepted from students up to a 75-credit limit.
+A student may apply twice for admission to the major.
+Expectations for admission include a GPA of 3.0 and completion of, or current enrollment in, one of three courses: COMM 1025 Introduction to Communication Studies Introduction to Communication Studies, COMM 1040 Public Communication Public Communication, or COMM 1041 Interpersonal Communication Interpersonal Communication.
 Achievement of the expected GPA does not guarantee admission to the major because the acceptance process is selective.
 Application forms and the Student Handbook for Communication Majors, which provides additional information about the major, including the application process, are available in the department office.

 - Bachelor of Arts with a major in communication